 Fun and Engaging Methods for Skill Development

-Many educators and parents recognize the importance of incorporating fun and engaging methods into the teaching of functional skills to children.
+Many educators and parents recognise the importance of incorporating fun and engaging methods into the teaching of functional skills to children.

-- Interactive Games: Create games that enhance executive function, such as memory matching or sorting tasks, which are not only enjoyable but also build essential skills.
+- Interactive Games: Create games that enhance executive function, such as memory matching or sorting tasks, which are enjoyable and build essential skills.

-- Technology Integration: Utilize apps and digital tools that make learning functional skills interactive and enjoyable, catering to the digital affinity of today’s kids.
+- Technology Integration: Utilise apps and digital tools that make learning functional skills interactive and enjoyable, catering to the digital affinity of today’s kids.

 - Hands-On Activities: Involve children in cooking or crafting projects that teach measurements, budgeting, and time management in different, tangible ways.